 Hours: Open 4 A.M. till midnight.

 Facilities: Lights, benches, and fish-cleaning sinks.
 At the end is located a small snack shop and bait shop.
 Hours vary but it usually carries some frozen squid, anchovies, shrimp, mussels and mackerel.
 The fancier Fisherman’s Restaurant near the entrance.
 A parking lot is located just up the street that is open 4 A.M. to 10 P.M.
-The cost is $1.50 an hour with a six hour maximum although you only have to pay from 10 A.M. to 5 P.M.).
+The cost is $1.50 an hour with a six hour maximum although you only have to pay from 10 A.M. to 5 P.M.
 Limited bait and tackle is available at the liquor store across the street from the pier.
 An excellent bait and tackle shop is located at Dana Point (Hogan’s Bait and Tackle).

 Handicapped Facilities: Handicapped parking and restrooms.
 The pier surface is wood planking and the rail height is 43 inches.
 Posted for handicapped.

 How To Get There: From I-5 take any of several exit streets west to El Camino Real, follow it to the center of town, and from there take Del Mar down to the pier.